katter-ar/atd-avd-evpn-vxlan-orig/lab guide/evpn-vxlan-labs.md

 ## Lab 1 - Build Host Connectivity

 This lab will show you how to build the host connectivity in both data centers.
 Once the connectivity is established, the remaining labs will build the VLANs and VRFs that the hosts will be associated to.
-During this lab, you will modify the `dc1_fabric_ports.yml` and `dc2_fabric_ports.yml` vars files to add the new VLANs listed below.
+During this lab, you will modify the `dc1_fabric_ports.yml` and `dc2_fabric_ports.yml` vars files to add the new host connectivity into the fabric.

-Modify the ***fabric_ports*** vars files to add the VLAN 112 for host1 connectivity:
+Modify the ***fabric_ports*** vars files to add the host connectivity in.

+For dc1, you will modify: `dc1_fabric_ports.yml`

 ```yaml
  PP-SERVER-112: